blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/warrior.md

 ### Maneuver
 You learn one maneuver from the warrior maneuvers list.
 The maneuvers column shows the number of maneuvers you know at any given level.

-### Hit point Increase
-Your maximum hit points increase by 1d10+CON.

-### Hit point Increase
-Your maximum hit points increase by 1d10+CON.

-### Hit point re-roll
-Now, and again each time you gain a level from now on, you recalculate your hit points.
-Roll 3d10 and add your CON modifier three times.
-If the value rolled is higher than your current max hit points, you may keep it.

 ### Extra Attack
 When you use your action to make an attack, you may make two attacks instead.